rakheshster/Teams-PSADT/README.md

 Remove-RegistryKey -Key 'HKLM\SOFTWARE\WOW6432Node\Microsoft\Windows\CurrentVersion\Run' -Name 'Teams'
 ```

-I decided to leave some of these commented so anyone using this script knows these options are there if they want to uncomment and enable.
-I pushed these out via Group Policy Preferences in my environment.

-I have a [follow up blog post](https://rakhesh.com/?p=5456&preview=true) where I talk about how frustrating it is to disable Teams auto-launch.

 The `Teams-Tweaks.ps1` script in this repo is not needed for PSADT but is something I created for the blog post above.
 It is a useful addition if you are deploying Teams to VDI solutions.
+In my testing however, while the script works Teams seems to ignore it... so ¯\_(ツ)_/¯